Sport in Macau: Macau Open (Golf)

 The Macau Open is a professional golf tournament which is held in May each year since 1998 and is one of the rounds of the Asian Tour.
 It is played at the Macau Golf and Country Club situated at Coloane, Macau.
 Famous winners include Lee Westwood (1999 Champion) and Colin Montgomerie (2003 Champion).

 Macau Open (Squash)

 The Macau Open is a squash tournament held in Macau in October.
 It is part of the PSA World Tour and the WSA World Tour.

 Macau Open Badminton Championships

 The Macau Open Badminton Championships is an open international championship in badminton held in Macau since 2006.
 It is held at either the Tap Seac Multi-sports Pavilion, the Cotai Arena or the Macau Forum.
 In 2007, the tournament was categorised by the Badminton World Federation as Grand Prix Gold level event, which carried a total prize money of US$120,000.

 Macau International Marathron

 The Macau International Marathon is held in December every year.
 There are three categories in the competition: the Marathron, the Half Marathron and the Mini Marathron.
+The inaugural edition of the event was held in 1981 with a route that ran through Macao, Taipa and Coloane.
+The first race had more than 400 participants.
+The quote for all races is currently 12,000.